slemonide/python_text/Readme.md

 This is a sample jupyterhub setup for a jupyterbook.
 Basic approach:

-1) bind mount two directories -- a github repository for the notebooks (read-only) and a home_dirs repository for persisting user notebooks pawned by docker spawner.
+1) bind mount two directories -- a github repository for the notebooks (read-only) and a home_dirs repository for persisting user notebooks spawned by docker spawner.

 2) To try this out on localhost: